-A PIE will be taxable at the general corporate/trustee rate of 33% (30% from 2008-09) on taxable gains arising from the deemed disposal of certain Australasian share investments at market value immediately before its election to become a PIE is effective.
-The PIE may spread the resulting tax liability evenly over 3 years and will not be liable for provisional tax penalties or tax interest charges in respect of that liability.
+A PIE will be taxable at the general corporate/unit trust rate of 30% (33% up to 2007-08) on taxable gains arising from the deemed disposal of certain Australasian share investments at market value immediately before its election to become a PIE is effective.
+The PIE may spread the resulting tax liability evenly over three years, and will not be liable for provisional tax penalties or tax interest charges in respect of that liability.